hyperledger/fabric/docs/source/getting_started.rst

       Error connecting: rpc error: code = 14 desc = grpc: RPC failed fast due to transport failure
       Error: rpc error: code = 14 desc = grpc: RPC failed fast due to transport failure

-Make sure you are running your network against "alpha2" images that have been retagged as "latest".
+Make sure you are running your network against the "beta" images that have been retagged as "latest".

 If you see the below error: